sujaikumar/assemblage/README.md

 Figure 3: A low-complexity metagenome.
 Taxon-annotated GC-coverage scatter-plot (as in Fig. 2) for contigs from a preliminary SE assembly of a Caenorhabditis sp 5 DNA sample.
 10,000 randomly selected contigs were BLAST-annotated by comparison to the NCBI nt database, and coloured by class-of-origin of the best match identified.
 Full colour version is available online

+There are three other READMEs in this repository: [README-annotation.md](https://github.com/sujaikumar/assemblage/blob/master/README-annotation.md) corresponding to the three chapters of my thesis.

 Example Data Sets
 =================